Build Specification

 Stage 3 — Input

-Section titled “Stage 3 — Input”Per ADR-0018, the 30-key input is built as a custom mechanical keyboard.
+Section titled “Stage 3 — Input”Per ADR-0018, the 31-key input is built as a custom mechanical keyboard.
 The exact controller part, PCB path (unified custom-fab vs. split-reconnected), and internal USB hub IC are selected by the hardware agent during bring-up; the steps below apply to either PCB path.

-- Fab or acquire the 30-key PCB per ADR-0018 Option B (custom-fab unified) or Option C (split-reconnected).
-Populate with Kailh Choc v1 hot-swap sockets, 1N4148 diodes, and a QMK-compatible controller (Pro Micro, Sea-Picro, KB2040, or equivalent — chosen during bring-up).
+- Fab or acquire the 31-key PCB per ADR-0018 Option B (custom-fab unified) or Option C (split-reconnected).
+Populate with Kailh Choc v1 hot-swap sockets, 1N4148 diodes, the LIS3DH accelerometer (ADR-0023), and the Adafruit KB2040 RP2040-class controller per ADR-0024 (Sea-Picro is the named fallback if KB2040 supply contracts).

 firmware/kn86-keyboard/keymap.cor the controller’s equivalent) perdocs/software/runtime/input-dispatch.md§3. - Mount the internal USB hub IC (TUSB2036, FE1.1s, or equivalent) on the interior plate.
 Wire the hub’s upstream port to the Pi Zero 2 W’s OTG port and a downstream port to the keyboard controller.

-- Install 30 Choc v1 switches in the hot-swap sockets; install MBK keycaps (blank in v0.1; legends are a polish pass).
+- Install 31 Choc v1 switches in the hot-swap sockets; install MBK keycaps (blank in v0.1; legends are a polish pass).

 - Verify